Fotos y Recuerdos: Music, theme and lyrics

-"Fotos y Recuerdos" is a mid-tempo cumbia and rock song with influences of dance pop and house music.
+"Fotos y Recuerdos" is a mid-tempo cumbia song with influences of dance pop and house music.
 Cary Darling of The Buffalo News noticed the mixture of house and ranchera music in "Fotos y Recuerdos".
-Author and contributor to The New York Times, Joe Nick Patoski found the song to use the same melody of the Pretenders' new wave sound.
-Author Lori Beth Rodriguez, also found similarities between the Pretenders' mainstream sound and "Fotos y Recuerdos" but noticed how the song enchoed a cumbia undertone with "lyrics [that] are similar in theme, yet different from those in the original English version."
+Author and contributor to The New York Times, Joe Nick Patoski found the song to use the same melody as the Pretenders.
+Author Lori Beth Rodriguez also found similarities between the Pretenders' mainstream sound and "Fotos y Recuerdos" but noticed how the song echoed a cumbia undertone with "lyrics [that] are similar in theme, yet different from those in the original English version."
 The song features a synth-driven violin, ostinatish-percussion, and a steel drum under a cumbia beat.
 Perone found the song to have "small hints" of music found in Jamaica, Cuba, and Trinidad and Tobago.
 BuzzFeed contributor Brian Galindo, called the song "upbeat and dancy".
 Written in the key of D minor, the beat is set in common time and moves at a moderate 90 beats per minute.
 Rebecca Thatcher of the Austin American-Statesman, found the lyrical content of "Fotos y Recuerdos" to be a "lilting ode to a lost love".
 Lyrically, the song describes a lonely female protagonist who "kisses the photo of her [lover] each night before falling asleep."